InteropIO/finsemble-bloomberg/docs/classes/_bloombergbridgeclient_.bloombergbridgeclient.md

 # Class: BloombergBridgeClient

-Client class for communicating with the Finsemble Bloomberg Bridge over the the Finsemble Router.
+Client class for communicating with the Finsemble Bloomberg Bridge over the the Finsemble Router, which in turn communicates with the Bloomberg Terminal via the Terminal Connect and BLP APIs.

+This Class may either be imported into code and initialized by passing in an instance of the Finsemble RouterClient and Logger (e.g. in Finsemble Custom Desktop Service) or used as a preload to be applied to a component, where it will be automatically initialized via instances of the RouterClient and Logger referenced from `FSBL.Clients`.

 ## Hierarchy